mjrosi/PriceProphet-PP5/README.md

 We have agreed on the following business objectives with our client.

-* **BR1** -The client wants to uncover how house attributes correlate with the sales price.
+* **BR1** - The client wants to uncover how house attributes correlate with the sales price.
 Consequently, the client expects data visualizations of the variables correlated with the sales price.

 * **BR2** - The client is keen on predicting the house sales price for her 4 inherited houses, and any other house in Ames, Iowa.